awesomephant/al-studio-website/projects/kaledoscopio-college-of-arts.md

 related_projects:
   - Inside/Out
 ---
-Kaledoscopio is a children-sized art centre aimed at developing the child creative potentials.
-Artistic laboratories where the child can create and experiment his skills, offer the possibility of a re-evaluation of those activities and emotions addressed to develop a better self.
+Kaledoscopio is a children-sized art centre aimed at developing child creative potentials.
+Artistic laboratories where the child can create and experiment with his skills offer the possibility of a re-evaluation of those activities and emotions addressed to develop a better self.
+Four areas compose the art centre.
+A large open space populated by fruit trees, flowers and vegetables and playgrounds accompanies the visitors to the main buildings.
+The first block hosts creative activities related to crafts, painting, drawing, and sculpture.
+The second houses the spaces dedicated to the performing arts such as dancing, singing and acting, celebrated in the open air agora.
+Finally, a smaller, enclosed building is dedicated to rest and unwind.

 ‘…And thus they tell the child that the hundred is not there.
 The child says: No way.
 The hundred is there.’
 (Loris Malaguzzi, The Hundred Languages 1987).